 Situated on the Great Ouse River, follow the amazing survival story of Houghton Mill.
 Almost demolished before local villagers came to its rescue, at five stories high, it leaves quite the impression on the landscape.
 Now restored to full working order, the tradition of milling has continued here for over 1,000 years.

-Currently undergoing a significant restoration project, Horsey Windpump is being brought back to life.
-An iconic building in the Norfolk Broads this drainage windpump has had a dramatic history.
+Re-opening in March 2019 after a major restoration project, this iconic building in the Norfolk Broads is a drainage windpump with a dramatic history.
 Built by millwright Dan England in 1912, it has survived floods, a lightning strike, a collapse, storms and gale force winds.

 Wicken Fen's iconic windpump stands on the edge of Sedge Fen, a reminder of the former peat digging industry which was once widespread in the Cambridgeshire Fens.
 Before steam and diesel pumping engines, windpumps were used to drain the surrounding turf pits and fields.